JJ-Dynamite/MAANG/README.md

 ## Usage

-- Navigate to specific folders for different topics (e.g., algorithms, data structures).
+- Navigate to specific folders for different topics (e.g., algorithms, dataStructures).
 - Read the problem statements and attempt the exercises.
 - Check the solutions provided.